-During the latter period of gestation the mother's mind should be kept thoroughly active.
-Exercise strengthens, idleness weakens.
-An inert mind or faculty is not transmitted.
-Many children are positively stupid as soon as you place a book in their hands, because the mother's mind was idle prior to the child's birth.
-Others who show no interest in study or ability to learn, yet are bright and chatty, are the direct product of the light, gossipy life of the mother.
-Parents frequently complain to me that they "just have to force their children to go to school, that they cannot get them to read and that they never keep their minds on a book for a minute."
-Often these conditions are caused, no doubt, by the child's being sent to play and not taught to study, or the class of reading selected is not interesting to the young mind; but many are so because of the unstudious life of the mother during gestation.
 During the sixth, seventh and eighth months the semi-intellectual, or mechanical, and esthetic faculties are most susceptible to impressions.
-These faculties are the principal elements of mind employed in music, art, construction, creative fancy and imitation; they also play a part in invention, science, logic, and philosophy. rules for their cultivation were given in the chapter on "Parental Preparation."
+These faculties are the principal elements of mind employed in music, art, construction, creative fancy and imitation; they also play a part in invention, science, logic, and philosophy.
+Special rules for their cultivation were given in the chapter on "Parental Preparation."
 If, however, the mother desires to strengthen any one or several of these powers in her offspring, this is the period when specific training will be most potential.
 If she be too imaginative, fanciful, or poetic by nature then by cultivating a purely mechanical, practical, matter of fact way, she will generally be able to withhold the excessive esthetic tendency from her offspring.

 In addition to the general training of all the esthetic faculties, if the mother is anxious to overcome any weakness that she has reason to believe Overcome. might be transmitted by one or both parents, this is the time to build the brain and form the mentality desired.
-For instance: I knew a family in which both father and mother were deficient in musical talent.
-The mother took music lessons during this period with each of her three children.
+For instance: I knew a family in which both father and mother were deficient in The mother took music lessons musical talent. during this period with each of her three children.
 With all her training she was barely able to play simple church music, yet her children learned music readily, the youngest being very clever.

 Again, if there is any particular quality, talent, or phase of genius, arising from these faculties which the mother desires to increase, training at this period will tend to produce the desired results.
-Nearly all great musicians, painters, poets, artists, writers, inventors, orators, and men of letters, Special Genius. whose superior qualities were due to maternal impressions, received their prenatal training from the sixth to the eighth month.
+Nearly all great musicians, painters, poets, artists, writers, inventors, orators, and men of letters, Social Genius. whose superior qualities were due to maternal impressions, received their prenatal training from the sixth to the eighth month.
 This is indeed the seed time for mothers.
 Thoughts and truths now implanted produce an abundant harvest in the mentality of offspring.
 But, since the law of "each after its kind" is as true in mind as in garden or field, it is highly important that the pictures, images, songs, dreams, ambitions and aspirations occupying the mind are of a proper character.